 Delay or Cancellation of In-Person Classes or Other On-Campus Activities

-The decision to delay or cancel in-person classes is a collaborative process that involves the Facilities Operations and Management Departments, the president, and the provost.
+The decision to delay or cancel in-person classes is a collaborative process that involves Facilities Operations & Management, the president, and the provost.

-Approved on-campus events and activities during the pandemic will be held at the discretion of the organizers.
-However, in the event that in-person classes are cancelled or delayed, this means facilities staff may not be able to keep up with snowfall or ice conditions to ensure roadways and sidewalks are safe.
-In the event of in-person class cancellations, it is prudent for event organizers to cancel or postpone their events.
+When in-person classes are cancelled or delayed, Facilities staff may not be able to keep up with snowfall or ice conditions to ensure all campus roadways and sidewalks are safe.
+Organizers of campus events should be aware of these conditions.
+It may be prudent for event organizers to cancel or postpone their events during severe weather.
 It is the responsibility of the event organizers to inform the campus community and any off-campus participants about any cancellation or postponement.

-During and after a significant snow storm, major arterial roads, walks and entrance ways, especially the ones that connect critical service areas such as University Police, the Health Center, the physical plant and food service, will have high priority for snow removal.
-Access to residence halls, academic buildings, dining halls are also usually given priority based on the type of storm and the time of day.
+During and after a significant snowstorm, the College will prioritize major arterial roads for snow removal.
+This includes high-traffic walks and entrance ways, especially the ones that connect critical service areas such as University Police, the Health Center, the physical plant, residence halls, academic buildings and food service.
 Priority is also given to ADA walkways as directed by the Disability Resource Center.
 Secondary paths are given lower priority and are addressed as resources allow.

 When the College indicates that offices will open at 9:15 or 10:45 a.m., this means the campus is not ready for faculty, staff or commuter arrival.
-We need time for our essential employees to prepare campus roadways, parking lots, and sidewalks.
+We need time for our essential employees to prepare campus roadways, parking lots and sidewalks.
 Thank you in advance for your cooperation.
-If you have questions regarding this, please contact Human Resources at x3171.
-When the College cancels in-person classes, please be aware that walkways, parking lots and buildings may not be accessible.
+If you have questions about delayed office openings, please contact Human Resources at x3171.

 Closing of Campus Buildings or Offices